Español English

 They are evergreen shrubs with fine branches that reach 3 meters (9.84 feet) in height.
 The leaves are bluish and reach 5 cm (1.96") in length.
 The interesting spike-shaped inflorescences are full of yellowish flowers.
 They bloom in spring and summer.

-They are used for displays, informal hedges and as isolated specimens.
-They are ideal plants for Mediterranean coastal gardens due to their tolerance to salinity.
+Lemon bottlebrush is used for displays, informal hedges and as isolated specimens.
+It's an ideal plant for Mediterranean coastal gardens due to their tolerance to salinity.
 A sweet drink can be obtained by soaking the inflorescences in water.
-They are honey plants that attract bees.
+It's a honey plant that attract bees.

 Callistemon pallidus needs full sun or semi-shade exposure.
-They have good resistance to frost.
+It has good resistance to frost.

-They are drought-resistant plants that need moderate watering all year long, waiting for the soil to dry out.
+Callistemon pallidus is a drought-resistant plant that need moderate watering all year long, waiting for the soil to dry out.

 Prune after flowering to maintain a compact appearance.